Microsoft/IntuneDocs/intune/certificates-symantec-configure.md

    > [!NOTE]
-   > If there are any issues getting the RA Certificate from the Symantec CA, contact Symantec Customer support.
+   > If there are any issues getting the RA Certificate from the DigiCert CA, contact DigiCert Customer support.

 ## Install Intune Certificate Connector

-If you are already using the latest Intune Certificate Connector for an existing Microsoft CA and want to add Symantec CA support, skip this step.
+If you are already using the latest Intune Certificate Connector for an existing Microsoft CA and want to add DigiCert CA support, skip this step.
 Otherwise, download the latest Intune Certificate Connector from the Intune admininstration portal and follow these instructions.

 1. Sign into the [Azure portal](https://portal.azure.com).
 2. Choose **All services** > **Intune**.
 Intune is located in the **Monitoring + Management** section.